schubergphilis/keyVault-monitoring-framework/README.md

     3. Create/Upload a Key Vault Certificate and set the expiry day, between now and 30 days in advance.
 - After the expiry event is detected and forwarded through the Event Grid subscription, the Azure Function will kick-off and send the formatted alert to the OpsGenie.
 - Please have a look at the OpsGenie section.
-- The successfully raised alert will look like
+- The successfully raised alert will look like:
 ![OpsGenieAlert.png](/.icon/opsGenieAlert.png =500x)

 # Pipeline overview